iavofficial/IAVFrontendFramework/README.md

 }

 let colorOptions {
-    headerBg?: string;//Here you can set the backgroundcolor of the appheader navbarColorSettings?:{//with this JSON you can set individual colors for the navbar menuSettingsBg?: string;//here you can set the settings background menuSettingsLet?: string;//here you can set the letter in the settingssection (usually the email of the loggedInUser) clockColor?: string;//here you can set the color of the clock documentsColor?: string;//here you can set the color of the documents dateLetColor?: string;//here you can set the color of the date text navbarBg?: string;//here you can set the backgroundcolor of the navbar },
+    headerBackground?: string;//Here you can set the backgroundcolor of the appheader navbarColorSettings?:{//with this JSON you can set individual colors for the navbar menuSettingsBackground?: string;//here you can set the settings background menuSettingsTextColor?: string;//here you can set the letter in the settingssection (usually the email of the loggedInUser) clockColor?: string;//here you can set the color of the clock documentsColor?: string;//here you can set the color of the documents dateTextColor?: string;//here you can set the color of the date text navbarBackground?: string;//here you can set the backgroundcolor of the navbar },
     authViewColorSettings?:{
-        headerBg?: string;//here you can set the backgroundcolor of the header from the authentication form fullBg?: string;//here you can set the backgroundcolor of the window behind the autentication form loginBg?: string;//here you can set the backgroundcolor of the loginform itself loginBtnBg?: string;//here you can set the backgroundcolor of the loginbutton letteringElementLeftColor?: string;//here you can set the color of the text that is in the authenticationheader (leftElement) letteringElementRightColor?: string;//here you can set the color of the text that is in the authenticationheader (rightElement) companyTextColor?: string;//here you can set the color of the text from the company logo
+        headerBackground?: string;//here you can set the backgroundcolor of the header from the authentication form fullBackground?: string;//here you can set the backgroundcolor of the window behind the autentication form loginBackground?: string;//here you can set the backgroundcolor of the loginform itself loginBtnBackground?: string;//here you can set the backgroundcolor of the loginbutton letteringElementLeftColor?: string;//here you can set the color of the text that is in the authenticationheader (leftElement) letteringElementRightColor?: string;//here you can set the color of the text that is in the authenticationheader (rightElement) companyTextColor?: string;//here you can set the color of the text from the company logo